t1stm/DiscordBot/bugs.md

 ~~Add changing languages as an option.~~ Done 25 Jun 2022

-Make them be selectable in the per guild options.
+~~Make them be selectable in the per guild options.~~ Done Sometime in July